 For the “why” to happen, we need qualitative measures.
 Google Analytics does not tell you that.

-2. Finding the why’s: User interviews and usability testing to understand user behavior
+2. Finding the why’s: User interviews and testing

 We usually invite different types of users for discussions, new ones unfamiliar with the site and those who purchase regularly.
 We ask them about the context of their last shopping experience and the process of making decisions during each phase of shopping.